 The Bodhisatta was once a king.
 He, a prince born to the chief queen, and the son of the royal chaplain were born on the same day.
 The two boys grew up in the palace together as very close friends and were sent to Taxila for their education.
-When their studies were finished, they wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
-They walked the streets seeking alms, and at one house the Bodhisatta was given a seat covered with a white cloth and his friend got a seat with a red rug on top.
-The friend recognized this as an omen that the Bodhisatta would be made king of this city and he himself would be chosen as the commander-in-chief.
+When they finished their studies, the pair wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
+They took up residence in a temple, and the next morning walked the streets seeking alms.
+At one house, the Bodhisatta was given a seat covered with a white cloth, while a red rug was spread over his friend’s seat.
+The friend recognized this as an omen that the Bodhisatta would soon be made king of this city and he himself would be chosen as the commander-in-chief.

 After the Bodhisatta left, his friend sat down and watched a leaf fall from a tree.
-He realized that his body would someday decay just like the leaf, and this opened his insight into the impermanence of all things and he became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
-A robe and a bowl fell from the sky onto his body and he flew to the Himalayas.
+He realized that his body would someday decay just like the leaf; this opened his insight into the impermanence of all things, and he became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
+After a robe and a bowl fell from the sky onto his body, he flew to the Himalayas.

 Forty years later, the Bodhisatta remembered his friend and wondered what had happened to him.
 He let it be known there would be great honor to anyone who could find him, though the Bodhisatta did not make any effort to seek him out.

 In the Lifetime of the Buddha